Robotgiggle/hex-interpreter/README.md

 # hex-interpreter
-Hexpattern interpreter for the Hex Casting mod
+Hexpattern interpreter for the Hex Casting mod.

 A hexpattern consists of a string of letters representing turn directions, followed by a direction from which to start Here's an example: qeewdweddw northeast